In Alcohol Abuse, Clearbrook Treatment Centers Pennsylvania, Family Resources, Personal Resources, Prescription Drug Abuse

 This could lead to alcohol poisoning, including symptoms like slurred speech, incoordination, confusion, vomiting, seizures, slowed breathing, low body temperature, and more.
 So remember, you cannot drink on Strattera.

-Be sure to speak to your doctor about any atomoxetine alcohol interactions or other medications that could produce adverse reactions.
+Be sure to speak to your doctor about any interactions that can occur when taking atomoxetine with alcohol or other medications that could produce adverse reactions.
 If you’re in the process of starting Strattera treatment for ADHD, be honest about any alcohol consumption habits you may have to avoid any unwanted and potentially life-threatening side effects.

 Treatment for Strattera Abuse